 This state ban defines exemptions to certain job-specific positions.
 Prospective employees applying for positions such as firefighters or emergency medical technicians cannot test positive for marijuana.
 Additionally, this also applies to positions requiring an employee to operate a motor vehicle for which federal or state law requires screening tests, as well as positions that could, in the perspective of the employer, adversely affect the safety of others.

-Employer policies and hiring procedures must be updated and/or revised to reflect the new state law.
+Employers must update or revise policies and hiring procedures to reflect the new state law.
 It is advised that employers also review their current drug testing panel procedures and job descriptions to stay in compliance with these new regulations.

 Nevada is the first to enact legislation restricting marijuana drug testing on a state level.
 Although many municipalities and cities have passed similar laws, it is reasonable to expect other state governments to follow suit.
 Employers are encouraged to continuously monitor similar legal developments that may arise in their state.
 However; Alliance 2020 will provide updated information on all changes made, whether federal, state, or otherwise.